orbaone/web-sdk/packages/core/README.md

 # 2. Get an API Key

 Orba One uses API keys to allow access to the API and show onboarded users in your dashboard.
-Login to your Orba One account and create a new Orba One API key here: [Developer Dashboard](https://dashboard.orbaone.com).
+Login to your Orba One account and create a new Orba One API key form your [Developer Dashboard](https://dashboard.orbaone.com).

 # 3. Render the verification button